janestreet-deprecated/ppx_driver/README.md

 ```
 $ ppx -help
-ppx.exe [extra_args] [files]
+ppx [extra_args] [files]
   -as-ppx                 Run as a -ppx rewriter (must be the first argument)
   -o FILENAME             Output file (use '-' for stdout)
   -loc-filename STRING    File name to use in locations
+  -no-optcomp             Do not use optcomp
   -dump-ast               Dump the marshaled ast to the output file instead of pretty-printing it
   -dparsetree             Print the parsetree (same as ocamlc -dparsetree)
   -impl FILE              Treat the input as a .ml file
   -intf FILE              Treat the input as a .mli file
+  -no-check               Disable checks (unsafe)
+  -debug-attribute-drop   Debug attribute dropping
+  -print-transformations  Print linked-in code transformations, in the order they are applied
+  -apply NAMES            Apply these transformations in order (comma-separated list)
   -help                   Display this list of options
   --help                  Display this list of options
 ```

 When passed a file as argument, a ppx driver will pretty-print the